samsquire/ideas4/README.md

 This way we can solve all polling issues with a single websocket implementation.

-# 71. Partial order scheduler
+# 71. Partial order re-scheduling

 Clearly we want to run multiple threads in parallel, the problem occurs when they both want to write and read to the same data structure.